ipfs/ipfs-blog/src/_blog/2026-01-fleek-migration.md

 Fleek Hosting was a turn-key solution that combined HTTP CDN with TLS, IPFS pinning, IPFS gateway, DNSLink, IPNS, ENS, and GitHub Actions CI integration in one platform.
 [Fleek is pivoting to AI](https://web.archive.org/web/20260108212232/https://www.fleek.sh/blog/2026-outlook) and [discontinuing its hosting services on January 31, 2026](https://github.com/ipshipyard/waterworks-community/issues/23).

-Fleek's shutdown is not an isolated event. [nft.storage transitioned operations](https://web.archive.org/web/20250915005638/https://nft.storage/blog/nft-storage-operation-transitions-in-2025).
-[Infura deprecated its IPFS public API and gateway](https://web.archive.org/web/20230206190257/blog.infura.io/post/ipfs-public-api-and-gateway-deprecation).
-[Scaleway shut down IPFS pinning](https://web.archive.org/web/20251130221548/https://labs.scaleway.com/en/ipfs-pinning/).
-[Cloudflare sunset its public IPFS gateways](https://web.archive.org/web/20251112005234/https://blog.cloudflare.com/cloudflares-public-ipfs-gateways-and-supporting-interplanetary-shipyard/) (Shipyard took over).
-This is not a criticism of any particular service.
-Commercial offerings come and go based on business realities.
-The lesson: if you rely solely on a third-party service, you inherit their business risk.
+The IPFS service landscape is always evolving.
+Some providers have shut down or changed focus: [nft.storage transitioned operations](https://web.archive.org/web/20250915005638/https://nft.storage/blog/nft-storage-operation-transitions-in-2025), [Infura deprecated its IPFS public API and gateway](https://web.archive.org/web/20230206190257/blog.infura.io/post/ipfs-public-api-and-gateway-deprecation), and [Scaleway shut down IPFS pinning](https://web.archive.org/web/20251130221548/https://labs.scaleway.com/en/ipfs-pinning/).
+At the same time, new options have emerged: [Storacha](https://storacha.network/) launched as a successor to web3.storage, Shipyard [took over Cloudflare's public IPFS gateways](https://web.archive.org/web/20251112005234/https://blog.cloudflare.com/cloudflares-public-ipfs-gateways-and-supporting-interplanetary-shipyard/), and pinning services like [Pinata](https://pinata.cloud/) and [Filebase](https://filebase.com/) continue to grow.
+This isn't a criticism of any particular service — commercial offerings evolve based on business realities.
+The lesson: design your setup so that no single provider change requires starting over.

 ## Modularity as the Future-Proof Approach